ceremcem/smith-sync/README.md

 ![smith-sync](https://user-images.githubusercontent.com/6639874/107101402-40330c80-6828-11eb-9165-7cf84ee74f9d.gif)

-Your backups should be **exact copy** of your main system.
-Taking backups should be easy.
+Your backups should be **the exact copy** of your main system.
+Taking backups should be easy, like Agent Smith does.

 ## Rationale